 To learn more about Johnson’s stop in Rochester on the Swing Around the Circle, I met with Brandon Fess, Librarian in the Local History and Geneology Division in the Rochester Public Library.
 Brandon focuses on 19th and early 20th century political and economic history primarily before World War I. Brandon has extensively researched the Reconstruction era.

 First, I wondered whether the failure of the Circle was primarily due to Johnson’s unprecedented effort at electioneering or his own mismanagement of the tour?
-I also wondered how the Circle compared it with Wilson’s tour to sell the Versailles Treaty.
+I also wondered how the Circle compared with Woodrow Wilson’s tour to sell the Versailles Treaty.
 Brandon says:

 Johnson failed on both accounts, as his electioneering was abnormal for a president in the 19th century, and the tour itself was a rather transparent fraud.
 The Presidency in the 19th century was a very different office than today, and a sitting president was expected to be a model of decorum.
 Engaging in the act of electioneering in general was considered below the office, and to do so for candidates who in many cases didn’t even belong to his own party was a violation of the much stronger party discipline of the times.
 Moreover, the tour itself quickly turned into a farce, with Johnson’s notoriously short temper breaking over heckling from the crowds and Republican leaders in the Midwest failing to even appear at tour stops.
 While the tour was less personally disastrous than Wilson’s equally ill-fated tour (Wilson returned with ruined physical health), the Swing Around the Circle was every bit as much a political disaster as Wilson’s tour, in that it only went to prove that Johnson’s already weak political capital could not be rebuilt even through a direct appeal to the American people.